 Earnings of Note

-> - Personal Income for July is estimated to rise +.3% versus a +.1% gain in June.
+Personal Income for May estimated to rise .5% versus a .6% rise in April.

-> - Personal Spending for July is estimated to rise +.5% versus a -.2% decline in June.
+Personal Spending for May estimated to rise .8% versus a .3% rise in April.

 PCE Deflator (YOY) for May estimated to increase 2.2% versus a 1.9% rise in April.